Kucoin/kucoin-php-sdk/README.md

 # PHP SDK for KuCoin API
-**Note:** This library isn't actively maintained.
-Please refer to the [kucoin-python-sdk](https://github.com/Kucoin/kucoin-python-sdk) for an up-to-date client implementation.

 > The detailed document [https://docs.kucoin.com](https://docs.kucoin.com), in order to receive the latest API change notifications, please `Watch` this repository.